groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-A-Thai-Inspired-Cooking-Week.md

 ## Friday
 ### Morning:
 Woke up at 7.45 am, had a good 7 hour sleep.
+Harvested more tomatoes and prepped a few more side dishes for the family dinner tonight.
+Went to my usual Step Aerobics class, it's good cardio but also good brain exercise as the step patterns is always changing.